Debasis Mitra is a Professor at the Florida Institute of Technology. He received a Ph.D. in

 The group also works on Bio-informatics and Knowledge-representation.

-In the past Mitra has worked on qualitative reasoning with spatial and temporal constraints.
+In the past Mitra has worked on artificial intelligence studying the qualitative reasoning algorithms with spatial and temporal constraints.

 Learning about the laws of nature has always facinated me.